heavyai/heavydb/docs/MapDGuide.md

 Before proceeding, please make sure your system is completely up-to-date and you have restarted to activate the latest kernel, etc.

 ### CentOS / Red Hat Enterprise Linux (RHEL)
-Please download the RPM package provided by NVIDIA from the [NVIDIA CUDA Zone](https://developer.nvidia.com/cuda-downloads).
+Please download the network install RPM package provided by NVIDIA from the [NVIDIA CUDA Zone](https://developer.nvidia.com/cuda-downloads).

 RHEL-based distributions require Dynamic Kernel Module Support (DKMS) in order to build the GPU driver kernel modules, which is provided by the Extra Packages for Enterprise Linux (EPEL) repository.
 See the [EPEL website](https://fedoraproject.org/wiki/EPEL) for complete instructions for enabling this repository.